estii20/dolce_vita_blog/README.md

 - In Heroku go to the Deploy tab, click on Deploy Branch.
 - When build process is finished click on Open App to visit the live site.

+## Pre-deployment

+When you are ready to move to production, the following steps must be taken to ensure your site works correctly and is secure.
+In CodeAnywhere:
+- Set DEBUG flag to False in settings.py
+- Check the following line exists in settings.py to enable Summernote to work on the deployed environment (CORS security feature):
+- X_FRAME_OPTIONS = 'SAMEORIGIN'
+- Update the requirements.txt file with all necessary supporting files by entering the command : pip freeze > requirements.txt
+- Commit and push code to GitHub In the Heroku App:
+- Settings > Config Vars : Delete environment variable : DISABLE_COLLECTSTATIC
+- Deploy : Click on deploy branch

 ## Credits

 __Content__